 If not used carefully, webhooks can create security vulnerabilities in your Django application.

-At minimum, you should use SSL and a shared authorization secret for your Anymail webhooks.
+At minimum, you should use https and a shared authentication secret for your Anymail webhooks.
 (Really, for any webhooks.)

-Your Django site must use SSL, and the webhook URLs you give your ESP should start with “https” (not http).
+For security, your Django site must use https.
+The webhook URLs you give your ESP need to start with https (not http).

 Without https, the data your ESP sends your webhooks is exposed in transit.
 This can include your customers’ email addresses, the contents of messages you receive through your ESP, the shared secret used to authorize calls to your webhooks (described in the next section), and other data you’d probably like to keep private.